 While Yorkshire is unique in England for the number of surviving works of Anglo-Saxon Sculpture, the city and its outlying area are equally famous for extant later medieval sculptures (in wood and stone), and the thriving sculptural workshop attached to the Minster.

-There are, furthermore, two internationally significant centres for sculptural display and study: the Yorkshire Sculpture Park, which has recently acquired the Arts Council Public Sculpture Collection, and the Henry Moore Institute, which has an internationally significant archive and annual lecture symposium and exhibition programme.
+There are, furthermore, two internationally significant centres for sculptural display and study: the Yorkshire Sculpture Park which won the Art Fund Museum of the Year award in 2014, and the Henry Moore Institute, which has an internationally significant archive and annual lecture symposium and exhibition programme.

 The research library at the Institute is excellent, with strong holdings particularly in the modern and contemporary period.